wangziqi2013/wangziqi2013.github.io/_posts/2019-01-22-understand-zsim-contention-sim.markdown

 rather than the response cycle.
 If the stack bottom is of type `PUTS` or `PUTX`, we know there is one more record above it, which is of type `GETS` or `GETX`.
 We compute the delay between the current access and the end event of the previous access using `startCycle - prevRespCycle`, given that `prevRespCycle` is the bound phase cycle of the last event in the previous event chain.
-We then create a new `TimingCoreEvent` object
+We then create a new `TimingCoreEvent` object with the delay value being what has been computed right above.
+The `origStartCycle` of the event is set to `prevRespCycle - gapCycles`, meaning that the event logically happens in the same cycle as `prevRespCycle`.
+Note that weave phase simulation progress is only reported when a `TimingCoreEvent` event is executed, which is inserted only at cache event chain boundaries.
+This implies that we do not know the progress of simulation within the event chain of a cache access.
+In other words, if the weave simulation terminates while it is inside the event chain of a cache access, events that are after the most recently simulated `TimingCoreEvent` object will not be reported.

 ### OOOCore Event Chain